 In an effort to ensure the district’s funds are utilized to greatest public benefit, for uninsured individuals, the district will fund the entire cost of the COVID-19 test, which means the test is provided free of charge.
 For patients with existing insurance coverage, billing for the test will be submitted to health plans with the district funding any difference in test cost.
 This means there is no out-of-pocket cost to the insured patient to be tested.

-To schedule a test at El Camino Health’s Mountain View campus, call 650-940-7022 and select option "4", Monday through Friday, 7:30 a.m. to 4 p.m. and check the El Camino Health website for locations updates.
-View the COVID-19 Testing FAQs page for more information about testing.
+To schedule a test at El Camino Health’s Mountain View campus, call 650-940-7022 and select option "4".
+Testing will be limited to 7:00 a.m. to 3:30 p.m., Tuesdays and Thursdays only (except Holidays).
+Check the El Camino Health website for locations updates and view the COVID-19 Testing FAQs page for more information about testing.

 *The District's cities include most of Mountain View, Los Altos and Los Altos Hills; a large portion of Sunnyvale, and small sections of Cupertino, Santa Clara and Palo Alto.